 Tyler let it be known during her campaign, that long time city attorney Terri Scott was not to be a part of her administration.
 Apparently Scott’s major transgression was that she did not have any kin folk close to Ollie and that she had been Mayor’s Glover’s puppet.
 One of Tyler’s old line supporters and close friends–going back to school board days–and then in the mayor’s race was a certain Mrs. Bradford; she is not related to Councilman Willie Bradford but is the mother of attorney William Bradford.
 Son William was also active in Tyler’s campaign and actually served as a spokesman of sorts in the run off; most political observers considered Bradford to be a figurehead in the pure sense of the word.

-Bradford will soon move from his new position as Deputy City Attorney to the City Attorney–a career promotion path that can only be justified on the basis of pure politics.
+Bradford will soon move from his new position as Deputy City Attorney to the City Attorney–a career promotion path that can only be justified on the basis of pure politics which will also help to be one of the best woonsocket ri injury lawyer.
 Bradford’s credentials to serve as Deputy had been questioned by many; and so will his appointment as THE City Attorney.
 Bradford was at a premier Shreveport firm for less than 2 years; reported he was asked to leave or be fired.
 Thereafter he worked for 3 years at the Malone law firm–which was one of the largest contractors for public legal work in the parish because of the political connections of Dannye Malone.
-Bradford never distinguished himself in his law practice and his race and family connections clearly outshine his professional credentials as a young attorney out of law school less than 6 years.
+Even after being a part of divorce attorneys in Merrillville, Indiana, Bradford never distinguished himself in his law practice and his race and family connections clearly outshine his professional credentials as a young attorney out of law school less than 6 years.

 Bradford was confirmed as the deputy city attorney on January 27 of this year at an annual salary of $80,000.
 Tyler’s February 6 letter to the council members stated she intended to move him up to the position of city attorney.
 Her February 9 letters to the Council advised that she was appointing Julie Glass as Deputy City Attorney at a base salary of $72,000 along with Zelda Tucker as a deputy at a base salary of $55,000.
 Glass works part-time 3 days a week and primarily handles the Council’s work including attendance at all Council work sessions and meetings.
 Tucker will also be part-time and she will maintain her private practice which primarily consists of defense work for the City, the School Board and insurance companies.
 Bradford is expected to be bumped up in salary to $120,000, which is certainly more than his experience merits and in fact is ludicrous by any standards.